alinesresende/alinesresende/README.md

 ## About me 👩🏻‍💻

-Hey there!
+Hi there!
 I’m Aline Resende, 27 years old, currently living in Brazil, Minas Gerais.

 I'm a software developer, passionate about technology and innovation.